EW's Friday Five: Katy Perry, the endless (Hot Girl) Summer, and the best songs of the week

-Every Friday, EW runs down the five best songs of the week with Pop Shop.
+Every Friday, EW runs down the five best songs of the week.
 Today’s edition features Katy Perry making “Small Talk,” Megan Thee Stallion reminding us why it’s still a “Hot Girl Summer,” and Skylar Grey going rom-com.

 “Hot Girl Summer” – Megan Thee Stallion feat.
 Nicki Minaj